mosull20/dark-side-ms3/README.md

 ### Features left to implement

 In the future, there are a number of features I would like to implement to provide more value to the user:
+* Pagination would provide a better user experience as the amount of reviews increase.
+This would be the most important feature that I would add next outside of the project assessment timeline.
 * A rating system that all registered users can rate any title not just the ones they have created and display a count of those ratings, either based on stars as the rating currently is or upvotes
 * Ability for registered users to make a 'favourites' list, so they can save titles to this list to remind them what to watch or read next
 * Ability for registered users to add their own review to a title already in the database that another user has created, rather than having to create a full new title to review.